alexandre-lelain/nocode-nobug/src/pages/things-to-know-styled-components/index.md

 When using native **CSS** and its extensions, like **SASS** and **LESS** (that's usually the default approach when we learn web development), you implement your styles in `.css` files (or `.less|.scss`) using, for example, selectors like the HTML `<tags>`, the `classNames` & `ids`, and you can use [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) or SASS/LESS variables.
 This approach has one limitation in particular: your whole theming system is hardly dynamic on runtime.

 CSS-in-JS is different, and provides a solution to this problem (among others): all your styles are implemented in `.js` files, using JavaScript.
-This means you can **fully take leverage of the whole JavaScript eco-system** to build and handle your styles.
+This means you can **fully leverage the whole JavaScript eco-system** to build and handle your styles.

 There are multiple css-in-jss libraries out there like [emotion](https://github.com/emotion-js/emotion), [jss](https://cssinjs.org/?v=v10.3.0) and our [styled-components](https://styled-components.com/) one.
 Their implementation differs: some offer the features of ES6 with its tagged template litterals, other prefer to use JS objects.